LiberTEM/LiberTEM/docs/source/contributing.rst

 Building the Documentation
 --------------------------

 Documentation building is also done with tox, see above for the basics.
-It requires `installation of pandoc <https://pandoc.org/installing.html>`_.
+It requires manual `installation of pandoc <https://pandoc.org/installing.html>`_ on the build system since pandoc can't be installed reliably using pip.
 To start the live building process:

 .. code-block:: shell